GiorgioPac/naoko/_projects/drs-project.md

 ---
-title: "CFD Analysis of Drag Reduction System (DRS) Opening and Gurney Flap Influence using SU2"
+title: " Numerical Investigation of Aerodynamic Performance of a Formula 1 Rear Wing: DRS Activation and Gurney Flap"
 categories:
   - CFD
   - Engineering